s3prl/s3prl/README.md

 ```yaml
 phone_path: 'data/cpc_phone'
 ```
-- ***Warning:** these phone alignments correspond to a feature/label for every 10ms, you need to use features with windows of 25 ms and an overlap of 10 ms, we recommend the [Kaldi extracted features](http://www.bit.ly/drive-S3PRL).*
+- ***IMPORTANT:** these phone alignments correspond to a feature/label for every 10ms, you need to use features with windows of 25 ms and an overlap of 10 ms, we recommend the [Kaldi extracted features](http://www.bit.ly/drive-S3PRL).*

-#### Montreal Phone Set
+#### Montreal Phone Set (for old Mockingjay pre-trained models)
 - 72 phone classes, this set is considered in the Mockingjay paper.
 - To use the [Montreal Forced Aligner](https://montreal-forced-aligner.readthedocs.io/en/latest/) phone alignment data, download the `libri_alignment.zip` from [S3PRL Drive](http://www.bit.ly/drive-S3PRL) and place under the [`data/`](data/) directory:
 ```bash